input-output-hk/cardano-sl/networking/notes/shelley/BlockRetrievalRecovery.md

 knows who to ask for the body, so it should be removed because it's the diffusion layer's responsibility to know where to find the body.

+Comment: Duncan

+> And are we confident that the block cache layer can indeed do this.
+Will it need to track where it knows it can fetch new blocks from?

+Comment: Alex

+> Yes I imagine that's how it would work.
+Included in the cache would be a set of NodeIds for peers which have announced that header.

 ## `retrievalWorker`

 The block retrieval queue (sourced by `handleBlockHeaders`) is cleared by